-Note:For information on how partitioning is enabled when you install BRM, see "Partitioning Overview".
+Note:For information on how partitioning is enabled when you install BRM, see "Overview of Enabling Partitioning during Installation".

-To install the upgrade package:
+To install the partitioning package:

 Download the software to a temporary directory (temp_dir).